sandxru/art-store/README.md

 # Art Store Version 1.2
-- Artwork Commisions Manager for artists made with NodeJS and MySQL
+- Artwork Commisions Manager for artists made with NodeJS and MySQL.

 # Installation
 - Make sure NodeJS is properly installed.